Robert A. Brown: Presidency of Boston University

 Many of these initiatives have been driven by the university's first-ever comprehensive fundraising campaign, which was launched in 2012 with the goal of raising $1 billion by the end of 2017.
 The goal of the campaign was raised to $1.5 billion in September 2015.

-On September 7, 2022, Brown announced his intention to retire at the end of the 2022-2023 academic year.
+Brown retired as President of Boston University on July 31, 2023.

 Personal

 Brown lives in Brookline with his wife, Beverly Brown, who works at Boston University as director of development, industry at the School of Public Health at Boston University.
 They have two grown sons.